AidanMK/school_reviews_public/README.md

 # school_reviews_public

-Topic modeling of school reviews
+**Objective:** Use topic modeling to understand what characteristics of schools parents value.